 Sarah Sharp, otherwise known as Sheffield’s eccentric pop multi-instrumentalist Tsarzi, created my podcast intro.
 We met up in Tamper Sellers Wheel in Sheffield to discuss some initial ideas, then she sent over some samples, which I loved straight away!
 I paid £50 for the music which included a few different versions that Sarah played around with until I was happy with the final version.
 It’s been a brilliant experience working together and I highly recommend listening to her music.

 After my initial podcasting experiments with recording and editing it all myself, I soon realised that I didn’t want to go it alone.
 I found a brilliant and affordable podcast studio in Sheffield, as well as a lovely editor and producer to work with.

-My first three episodes have been recorded in the studio by Joe Willis, with a bit of a break during lockdown, then we moved to online zoom recordings.
-Joe has really helped to ease me into podcasting, reassuring me when I’m nervous, giving me feedback when I ask him for it, and making recommendations - which is how I met Sarah Sharp.
+My first three episodes were recorded in the studio by Joe Willis, with a bit of a break during lockdown, then we moved to online zoom recordings.
+Joe really helped to ease me into podcasting, he reassured me when I was nervous, gave me feedback when I asked him for it, and made recommendations - which is how I heard about Sarah Sharp making podcast music.

 Home of my podcast

 My podcast lives at captivate.fm which is designed for independent podcasters and guides you through the whole process, making it really straight-forward!
 They have an amazing team of people who respond to questions really quickly and a supportive Facebook group.
 It’s a Rebel Base Media platform which adds even more expertise and resources and they even have a meetup in Sheffield where I can meet other podcasters!